 The present neo-Gothic castle was built in the years 1824-26 and served as a prison used by Austrian and Russian Partition authorities, German occupants and also by the authorities of the People’s Republic of Poland till 1954.

-The castle is the seat of the Lublin Museum, which has countless valuable exhibits displayed in archaeological, numismatic, ethnographic and military departments.
+The castle is the seat of the National Museum in Lublin, which has countless valuable exhibits displayed in archaeological, numismatic, ethnographic and military departments.
 The gallery of paintings boasts the famous painting ‘The Union of Lublin’ by Jan Matejko as well as many other interesting art works by Polish and foreign artists.